Skip to content

 • The NameNode didn't receive the block report from the DataNode.

-• Some nodes in the cluster might be down.
-This makes the blocks on the nodes not available.
+• Some nodes in the cluster might be down and the blocks on the nodes become unavailable.

 Resolution